 We derive our revenue from sales of extracts, distillates, branded and packaged cannabis flower, pre-rolls, concentrates and edible products to retail licensed dispensaries and bulk flower, biomass and concentrates to licensed manufacturers and distributors in the state of California.
 In addition, we distribute proprietary and several third-party brands throughout the state of California, and we provide fee services for drying and processing third-party product for licensed cultivators in the State of California.
-We licensed the Lowell Smokes brand in Illinois and Massachusetts beginning in 2021 and in Colorado and New Mexico beginning in 2022.
-In October 2023, as part of the Debenture Repurchase, the Company sold the rights to the Lowell Smokes brand.
+In October 2023, the Company sold the rights to the Lowell Smokes brand.
 The Company recognizes revenue upon delivery of goods to customers since at this time performance obligations are satisfied.